Iru Mugan: Music

+Sify rated the album 4.25/5 reviewing that "This is vintage Harris delivering a mellifluous album!"
+The Times of India rated 2.5/5, stating "Except for two songs, Harris doesn't really make an impact with this album."

 Release

 Theatrical

 Irumugan was initially slated to release on 2 September 2016, coinciding with Ganesh Chathurthi festival, but was pushed to 8 September 2016.
-This film, however did not release in Karnataka, due to the Bandh called by Karnataka Rakshana Vedhike, and also decided not to release any Tamil films on the state, because of the Kaveri river water dispute, which also affected several other Tamil films such as Thodari, Remo, Rekka and Devi as the films do not have a theatrical release in Karnataka.
+However, the film did not release in Karnataka due to the bandh called by Karnataka Rakshana Vedike and also decided not to release any Tamil films on the state because of the Kaveri River water dispute, which also affected several other Tamil films such as Thodari, Remo, Rekka and Devi as the films did not have a theatrical release in Karnataka.

 Home media

-In 2017, Zee Network bought the Tamil satellite rights and the Hindi dubbing rights of the film, and released the film in Hindi as International Rowdy.
+Zee Network bought the satellite rights of the film's Tamil and Hindi version, while the Telugu version were sold to Disney Star.

 Reception

 Critical response

-Upon its release Iru Mugan received mostly positive reviews from both critics and audiences.

-M Suganth, from The Times of India rated 3.5 out of 5 stars, stating that "If Anand Shankar's previous film Arima Nambi had echoes of K. Bhagyaraj's Rudhra, the set-up of Iru Mugan recalls that of Kamal Haasan's Vikram."
-Behindwoods.com rated it 3.5 out of 5 stars, stating that "Vikram in full form, technically strong too.
-But script and logic could have been handled better."
+M Suganth of The Times of India gave 3/5 stars and wrote "If Anand Shankar's previous film Arima Nambi had echoes of K. Bhagyaraj's Rudhra, the set-up of Iru Mugan recalls that of Kamal Haasan's Vikram."
+Sowmya S of Hindustan Times gave 3/5 stars and wrote "Iru Mugan is not free from commercial cliches but it still is a fun ride as a fast-paced thriller laced with chemistry and history lessons on drugs."